Louisa S. McCord: Literary work

-Witticisms were found in McCord's writings; not airy wit, as might be expected from her French training, but Horatian satire.
-This was also her conversational style.
-McCord was a conservative.
-She advocated State sovereignty, favoring secession, and a political confederation founded upon a community of interests.
+She advocated State sovereignty, favoring secession and a political confederation founded upon a community of interests.
 Her vision was of a great Southern confederacy in which the culture of classical learning would continue to flourish, in which an economic independence would be maintained through the cotton industry, in which the Afro-American would be most comfortable and happy in a state of slavery, and in which the white master, with his labor question settled, would be furnished the leisure requisite for the pursuit of science and art.

 Activist

 Women's suffrage

 Another popular topic of her day on which McCord commented was the question of woman's suffrage.
-The Westminster Review for July 1851, had contained some equal suffrage articles.
+The Westminster Review for July 1851 had contained some articles on equal suffrage.
 The third session of the Women's Rights Convention had been held at Worcester, Massachusetts, on October 15, 1851.
 McCord's essay was based largely on the Westminster Review article and on the proceedings of the convention.
-She said that public service in affairs of state is by its nature masculine, and that the men of the race are naturally and harmoniously at home in the discharge of this service; "That woman is neither man's superior, equal, nor inferior; she is his different".
+She said that public service in affairs of state is by its nature masculine, and that the men of the race are naturally and harmoniously at home in the discharge of this service; "woman is neither man's superior, equal, nor inferior; she is his different".
 She went on to say, "Woman will reach the greatest height of which she is capable —the greatest, perhaps, of which humanity is capable— not by becoming man, but by becoming more than ever woman."
 These phrases were the expression of the conviction of the old South.